Analytics Setup in LS Central

 Analytics Setup

 The Analytics Setup page added in LS Central v 28.0 is the central configuration hub for Analytics for LS Central.
+It also provides controls for managing data lifecycle, including configuring automated data retention to keep your data warehouse lean and performant.

 In the Analytics Setup page you can: